ibm-cloud-docs/ssl-certificates/manage-ssl-certificates.md

 You are presented with a list of your current certificates, along with information regarding their status.

-You may search, download parts of a certificate or a PEM formatted version, or review the expiration of your certificates.
-You can also view how many services are currently utilizing each certificate.
-This lets you know if action must be taken when a certificate is nearing expiration.
+You can search, download parts of a certificate or a PEM formatted version, or review the expiration of your certificates.
+You can also view how many services are currently using each certificate.
+This lets you know whether action must be taken when a certificate is nearing expiration.

 ## Adding a certificate

-When you are ready to add a certificate, select "Add Certificate" in the sub-navigation menu or within the Certificate List title.
+When you are ready to add a certificate, select "Add Certificate" in the subnavigation menu or within the Certificate List title.
 You are only required to supply the certificate and its private key.
-However, not providing an intermediate certificate when your issuer provides one can result in a broken certificate chain and improper validation for end users or associated services.
+However, not providing an intermediate certificate when your issuer provides one can result in a broken certificate chain and improper validation for users or associated services.

 Note: Private keys that require a passphrase cannot be stored.